Page of the United States House of Representatives: School

-Pages serving during the school year attended the House Page School, located on the attic floor of the Thomas Jefferson Building of the Library of Congress.
-The school was accredited by the Middle States Association of Colleges and Secondary Schools.
-Pages attended school from 6:45 to 10:00 a.m.
+Pages serving during the school year attended the House of Representatives Page School, located on the attic / top floor of the original 1890-1897 Thomas Jefferson Building of the Library of Congress.
+The school was accredited by the regional academic agency Middle States Association of Colleges and Secondary Schools.
+Pages attended high school here from 6:45 to 10:00 a.m.
 The only exception was for pages who worked past 10 p.m. the evening prior.

 Housing

-Prior to 1972, pages resided at various locations around the District of Columbia.
-Beginning in 1972, pages resided at the now-demolished O'Neill House Office Building at 301 C Street SE, Washington, DC 20003 (also known as House Annex One).
-In preparation for that building's demolition, pages resided in a former dormitory for Catholic nuns working at nearby Providence Hospital.
-From 2001 until the end of the program, pages resided at the Page Residence Hall (PRH) at 501 First Street SE, Washington, DC 20003.
+Prior to 1983, House pages resided at various locations around the federal capital city of the District of Columbia.
+Beginning in 1983 to 2001, pages resided at the now-demolished old / first O'Neill House Office Building of 1947, at 301 C Street S.E., Washington, D.C.
+20003 (also formerly known as House Annex One).
+In preparation for that building's demolition, pages resided in a former dormitory / convent for Roman Catholic Church nuns working at nearby Providence Hospital.
+From 2001 until the end of the program in 2011, House of Representatives pages resided at the Page Residence Hall (PRH) at 501 First Street S.E., Washington, D.C.
+20003.